 Lithium – A History

 Lithium is the third element found on the periodic table; the lightest metal.
-It is also one of the oldest elements as one of the three created during the Big Bang.
+It is also one of the oldest elements, as one of the three created during the Big Bang.
 The most common use for lithium is in the manufacture of batteries and machinery.
 But in salt form, lithium is a common and effective medication for bipolar disorder.
 While efficacy of lithium as a mood stabilizer has never been in question, the cost-benefit ratio due to side effects has.
 The debate continues in scientific literature.

 History

 Lithium is a naturally occurring element found all over the globe.
 Thousands of years ago, mineral baths (i.e., Lithium baths) were recommended by the likes of Galen and Hippocrates for the treatment of manic and depressive states (Bekker & Bykov, 2019).
-During the seventeenth century, Danish scientists, and brothers, Carl and James Lange, “rediscovered” lithium salts as a treatment for manic depression (Malhi & Outhred, 2017).
-A World War II POW, John Cade spends his time as a prisoner developing a disease theory of mental illness and the use of lithium salts as a treatment for psychiatric symptoms (2017).
+During the seventeenth century, Danish scientists and brothers, Carl and James Lange, “rediscovered” lithium salts as a treatment for manic depression (Malhi & Outhred, 2017).
+A World War II POW, John Cade, spends his time as a prisoner developing a disease theory of mental illness and the use of lithium salts as a treatment for psychiatric symptoms (2017).
 None of these great minds understood the mechanism of action of lithium on mood disorders, because that is still an unknown today.

 Mechanism of Action